apache/gravitino-playground/README.md

 detailed city introductions are stored in PDF files.
 The user wants to know the answers to the cities both in the structured data and the PDF files.

-In this demo, we will use Gravitino to manage the MySQL table using relational catalog, pdf files using fileset catalog, treated Gravitino as a unified data source for LlamaIndex to build indexes on both tabular and non-tabular data.
-Then we will use LLM to query the data with natural language queries.
+In this demo, you will use Gravitino to manage the MySQL table using relational catalog, pdf files using fileset catalog, treated Gravitino as a unified data source for LlamaIndex to build indexes on both tabular and non-tabular data.
+Then you will use LLM to query the data with natural language queries.

 Note: to run this demo, you need to set `OPENAI_API_KEY` in the `gravitino_llama_index_demo.ipynb`,